-There are some countries, like Vietnam, that are still operating with a Communist type system when it comes to their real estate.
+There are some countries, like Vietnam, that are still operating with an old type system when it comes to their real estate.
 Here, you will find that no one owns land the way that people can purchase their own real estate.
 All of the land is owned and managed by the state and you are simply given land use rights for a period of time.
 In the last few years, foreigners have been allowed to get the rights to a lease that lasts for as long as fifty years as long as they are legal residents.

 If you're moving to any new country then it is advisable that you consider leasing before you buy so that you know what you're getting into and can make informed decisions about the area.
 And while you will not be able to buy a property in one of these nations the way that you could back home, you should still make sure you explore all of your options before you sign a long term lease.
 If you're signing up for a leasehold on a home that lasts for several years then you could be stuck in an unfavorable deal the way that many people are when they are buying a home.